NVIDIA-AI-IOT/tao-toolkit-triton-apps/docs/configuring_the_client.md

 The input and output elements in the config.pbtxt provide the configurable parameters for the input and output nodes of the model that is being served.
 As seen in the sample, a lprnet model has 1 input node `image_input` and 2 output node `tf_op_layer_ArgMax` and `tf_op_layer_Max`.
+The dims in output node should the 1/4 of the width in the dims of input node.
+For example, as above, 24 equals to 1/4 of 96.

 ### Configuring the LPRnet model Post-processor